 - Involve the personal coaches in overall program planning and organization as well as individualized athlete planning and;

-- Educate the coaching community in the basic principals of coaching and the development of the elite athlete.
+- Educate the coaching community in the basic principles of coaching and the development of the elite athlete.

 Rules and Support Materials: